>[!info] Learning goals

 # Finding out the cost of a run

->[!tip] Rule of thumb: the cheapest possible run
+>[!tip] Rule of thumb: the cheapest possible run is not the run you want to do.

-### Strong scaling (`2048 x 2048 x 256`)
+## Strong scaling on the CPU (`2048 x 2048 x 256`)

 The Snellius system has different partitions to which your compute job will be submitted.
 For CPU runs, we will make use of the `rome` partition, where 128 cores per node are available, with 1.75 GB memory per core.